ygemici/osz/usr/README.md

 Hieracrchy Standard, and makes easy to keep track of files for the package manager.
 It's pretty much like Applications under MacOSX.

-For POSIX compatibility, FS/Z uses directory unions, like /usr/share -> /usr/*/share.
+For POSIX compatibility, FS/Z uses directory unions, like /usr/share -> /usr/*/share
+or /etc -> /sys/etc + /usr/*/etc.

 Examples:
 ---------